 Baby Blue Hubbard Squash seeds:

-This one is a treat!
-This is the smaller version of the larger blue Hubbard squash.
+The Baby Blue Hubbard is the smaller version of the Blue Hubbard squash.
 Although named Blue Hubbard, the squash leans a bit more to the gray side.
 Since these are petite, they can be grown-up trellis netting, a trellis, a cattle panel, or even in a raised bed.

 The 2nd image in the thumbnails shows how we used some cheap fencing wire to make a trellis up our pergola.
 They can be grown in containers so these are also great for balconies or limited garden space.